Divy1211/IntroToPython/docs/operations.md

 | True  | False | False       |
 | True  | True  | True        |

+!!! info "AND with more than two values"
-Note that an AND is not limited to just two variables.
+    AND is not limited to just two variables.
 Any number of variables may be AND-ed together.
     For Example: `#!py a and b and c and d`.
 For this expression to evaluate to True, ALL of `a`, `b`, `c` and `d` must be True.

     Can you write a table for all possible combinations of inputs and output for this expression?

 ### 3.2.
 The Boolean OR